abrie/JavaChatGUI/README.md

 If successful, you'll see a chat window.
 If not, check the console window for an error message.

-Launch additional instances of the frontend.Frontend application to add more users.
+Launch additional instances using `java frontend.Frontend` to add more users.
+Other computers on the LAN may also connect, assuming you know the server machine's IP and have a suitable firewall configuration (left as an exercise to the reader.)

 To disconnect, type 'quit' as a chat message.